Kids Program - Health and Safety Information

 - Lunch and snacks

-- Long-sleeve top to wear on the water like a rash guard (must be non-cotton, Mike’s Paddle rash guards available for purchase $25)
+- Long-sleeved top to wear on the water like a rash guard (must be non-cotton, Mike’s Paddle rash guards available for purchase for $25)

 - Swimsuit for under wetsuits